kyzooghost/kyzooghost/README.md

 💬 Let’s talk engineering, healthcare, or coffee.

-📫 Ping me here on GitHub or wherever devs hang out.
+📫 Ping me here on Telegram or wherever devs hang out.

 <!--
 **kyzooghost/kyzooghost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.